elephantscale/es-training-new/course-outlines/Machine-learning-MLOps-GO.md

 Two days

 ## Format
-Lectures and hands-on labs (50% - 50%)
+* Lectures and hands-on labs (50% - 50%)

 ## Prerequisites

-* Comfortable developing code in the target environment
+* Familiarity with Go language

 ## Lab environment
 * Zero Install: There is no need to install software on students' machines!